dmak007/cert_demos/readme.md

 - debugging
     - with openssl
         - play with verify
-    - via nginx logs
+    - via nginx logs ??
     - scenarios
         - chain incomplete (server and client)
         - untrusted cert
-- proof-read all docs, test all scripts
 - write an openssl command cheat sheet
 - write a list of questions answered by doing all this
     - How does the certificate chain work?